 17. Registration in a court of orders etc. made by another court

-(1) An order under the Act referred to in section 223 in paragraph (f) of the definition of “order under this Act” may be registered by filing a sealed copy of the order in the registry of the first-mentioned court referred to in section (g) of that definition.
+(1) An order under the Act referred to in section 223 in paragraph (f) of the definition of “order under this Act” may be registered by filing a sealed copy of the order in the registry of the first-mentioned court referred to in paragraph (g) of that definition.

-[(2) repealed]
+[(2) deleted]

 (3) A decree within the meaning of section 209A may be registered in any court by filing a sealed copy of the order in the court’s registry.